danboyce92/GeoExplorer/GeoExplorer/README.md

 _Quality of country information being rendered_

 Regarding the quality of the information being rendered, an issue was identified which encouraged the alteration of the endpoint used.
 It was noticed that when using the regular name endpoint that if you search Ireland, the United Kingdom was the first search to be returned.
 This was due to Northern Ireland being included among the names associated with the United Kingdom but this endpoint obviously caused inaccuracy that should be addressed.
-The project used the Full Name endpoint instead, there was more accurate responses observed with this endpoint.
+The project used the Full Name endpoint instead, there were more accurate responses observed with this endpoint.

 _Loading display logic_

 The loading skeleton was a strange hurdle.
 Because of the nature of React and it's rendering optimizations, I found it difficult to naturally get the skeleton to appear for a moment while the app was waiting for a response from the API.
-In the end, there was a setTimeout() added which felt slightly manufactured but it still generates the desired results.
+With the introduction of the redux store the loading state was able to be altered in the relevant slice, pending sets loading to true and fulfilled or rejected sets it to false.
+The only thing about this that is undesirable and could warrant further work is that with some searches it takes longer to load the coat of arms which doesn't look very good.

 _Error handling_